mviereck/x11docker/README.md

  - [`crun`](https://github.com/giuseppe/crun): Fast and lightweight alternative to `runc` with same functionality.
  - `oci`: Runtime reported in [#205](https://github.com/mviereck/x11docker/issues/205), no documentation found.
 Handled by x11docker like `runc`.

+Using different runtimes is well tested for rootful Docker, but not for other [backend setups](#backend-docker-podman-or-nerdctl).

 Possible runtime configuration in `/etc/docker/daemon.json`:
 ```json
 {